-- 3.15 A Councillor may, by way of a notice submitted under Clause 3.12, ask a question for response by the Chief Executive Officer about the performance or operations of Council.
-A Councillor is limited to submitting one Question with Notice per Ordinary meeting under this clause.
-A Question with Notice must not comprise a question with multiple parts to it. - 3.16 A Councillor is not permitted to ask a Question with Notice under Clause 3.15 that comprises a complaint against the Chief Executive Officer or a member of Staff of Council, or a question that implies wrongdoing by the Chief Executive Officer or a member of Staff of Council. - 3.17 The Chief Executive Officer or their nominee may respond to a Question with Notice submitted under Clause 3.15 by way of a report included in the business papers for the relevant meeting of Council or orally at themeeting.
-If the preparation of a response is likely to divert significant time and resources of staff the response will be provided no later than the fourth Ordinary meeting of Council following the meeting at which the Question was published.
+- 3.15 A Councillor may, by way of a notice submitted under Clause 3.12, ask a question for response by the Chief Executive Officer about the performance or operations of Council. - 3.16 A Councillor is not permitted to ask a Question with Notice under Clause 3.15 that comprises a complaint against the Chief Executive Officer or a member of Staff of Council, or a question that implies wrongdoing by the Chief Executive Officer or a member of Staff of Council. - 3.17 The Chief Executive Officer or their nominee may respond to a Question with Notice submitted under Clause 3.15 by way of a report included in the business papers for the relevant meeting of Council or orally at themeeting.